COMBAT MEALWORMS WITH AKL EXTERMINATEUR

-There is nothing more terrifying and disgusting than finding grubs on your own property!
-Mealworms, as Tenebrio molitor is commonly known, are one of the most disgusting household pests.
-These worms, although they do not transmit disease, can cause you a lot of inconvenience.
+There’s nothing more frightening and disgusting than finding worms on your own property!
+Mealworms, as Tenebrio molitor is commonly known, are one of the most repulsive household pests.
+These worms, although they do not transmit diseases, can cause you a lot of discomfort.

-First of all, they contaminate all the food they touch, causing a lot of waste in your diet.
-In addition to their disgusting appearance, they can damage and stain surfaces where they are found or, in the worst case, clog pipes or heating in the infested area.
+First of all, they contaminate all the food they touch, causing many losses in your food.
+And in addition to their disgusting appearance, they can damage and stain the surfaces where they are found, or in the worst case, clog any pipes or heating in the infested area.

-In general, this pest is the result of poor hygiene, and if ingested, it can cause gastrointestinal problems.
-Fortunately, the jaws of these vermin are not poisonous or serious, nor will they try to eat you.
+Generally, this pest is the result of poor sanitation, and in situations of ingestion, they can cause gastrointestinal problems.
+Fortunately, the jaws of these animals are not poisonous or serious, and they won’t try to eat you either.
 Thank goodness!

-If you have complications on your property because of this annoying pest, what are you waiting for?
-At AKL Exterminator, we have the experience, the best equipment, the most effective products and the most qualified exterminators in Quebec to eradicate mealworms.
+If you have any complications in your property due to this annoying pest, what are you waiting for to call us!
+At AKL Exterminateur, we have the experience, the best equipment, the most effective products and the most qualified exterminators in Quebec to eradicate mealworms.

-And if you want to know more about this household pest, you’ve come to the right place!
-Let’s take a look at everything you need to know about the behavior, habits, infestation patterns and control measures for mealworms.
+And if you want to learn more about this household pest, you’re in the right place!
+Let’s then take a look at everything you need to know about the behavior, habits, infestation patterns and measures to combat mealworms.

-At AKL Exterminator, our priority is to control all insects and rodents to bring you and your loved ones wellness and peace of mind!
+At AKL Exterminateur our priority is to control any insects and rodents to bring back well-being and tranquility for you and your loved ones!

-Mealworms are a species of dark beetle whose scientific name is Tenebrio molitor.
-The larvae of these insects measure 1 to 2 cm, while the adults measure 2 to 3 cm with their pair of antennae, two pairs of wings and a three-part thorax.
+Mealworms are a species of darkling beetle with the scientific name Tenebrio molitor.
+The larvae measure 1 to 2 cm, while adult beetles are 2 to 3 cm in size with their pair of antennae, two pairs of wings and three-part thorax.

-People call the larval and mature forms of this insect “mealworms”, but they are different depending on the stage.
-When they are caterpillars, they have a cylindrical shape, yellow coloration and brown rings that segment their body.
-As they grow, these larvae become stronger and more resilient.
+People call both the larval and mature forms of this insect mealworms, but they are different depending on the stage.
+When they are caterpillars, they have a cylindrical shape, yellow coloration and brown rings that segment their bodies.
+As they grow, these larvae become stronger and more resistant.

 WHAT DO MEALWORMS EAT?

-The diet of these insects is varied, but they are essentially omnivores and scavengers par excellence.
-They feed on decaying organic matter, but they also like fruits, vegetables and proteins.
-They can even eat their fellow larvae and other dead insects.
+The diet of these animals is varied, but they are essentially omnivores and scavengers par excellence.
+They feed on decaying organic matter, but also like fruits, vegetables and proteins.
+They can even eat their larval conspecifics and other dead insects.

-Anything that is waste and moldy can be eaten.
-But their nickname of mealworms comes precisely from the fact that they feed on flour, oats and other products such as grains and cereals (ground or not) that are stored in pantries or cupboards.
+They can eat anything that is waste and moldy food.
+But their nickname of mealworms comes precisely because they feed on flour, oats and other products such as grains and cereals (ground or not) that are stored in pantries or cupboards.

-Mealworms can live up to four months or more under favorable conditions, and like all insects, they go through several stages: as eggs, larvae, pulp and adults.
-When the larvae mature and hatch, within a few days, the males seek to fertilize the females in order to reproduce.
+Mealworms can live up to four months or more under favorable conditions, they go through several stages: as eggs, larvae, pulps and adults.
+When the larvae mature and hatch, within a few days the males seek to impregnate the females to reproduce.

 Females can lay up to 300 eggs!
-This insect is in constant growth to finally emerge as a beetle.
-Complete metamorphosis can be aided by adequate temperatures and the absence of predators.
+This insect constantly struggles to finally emerge as a beetle.
+Complete metamorphosis can be enhanced by ideal temperatures and lack of predators.

-You can find these creepy crawlies in dark, damp, warm places near food sources or garbage.
-Outdoors, they usually hide under rocks, logs, or in places where there is a lot of solid waste.
+You can find these nasty animals in dark, damp and warm places, near sources of food or waste.
+Outdoors they usually hide under rocks, logs or where there is a lot of solid waste.

-Indoors, they usually appear in dumpsters, trash piles, forgotten boxes, pantries, barns, warehouses and unsanitary closets.
-Dampness, mold and poorly maintained environments are the perfect habitat for these vermin.
+Indoors, they usually appear in dumpsters, waste piles, forgotten boxes, pantries, barns, warehouses and cupboards with a lack of hygiene.
+Moisture, mold and unkempt environments are the perfect habitat for these worms.

-Even the inside of flour and grain sacks or packages can become an ideal niche for these nasty pests.
-These insects are attracted to accessible food sources, areas without regular cleaning and dirty environments, perfect for their growth.
+Even inside bags or packages of flour and grains can become ideal niches for these nasty pests.
+These animals are attracted to accessible food sources, places without regular cleaning and dirty environments, perfect for stimulating their growth.

-HOW TO SPOT THE SIGNS OF THEIR PRESENCE?
+HOW TO DETECT THE SIGNS OF THEIR PRESENCE?

-Identifying these nasty intruders is simple, as you can find them in moist environments and storage areas for your food products, grains and processed flours.
-You will notice that the bags or bins in which you store your supplies are leaking and have some sort of residue on them.
+Identifying these nasty intruders is simple, as you can find them in damp environments and storage areas for your supplies, grains and processed flours.
+You will notice that the bags or bins where you store your supplies are leaky and have some sort of residue on them.

-The larvae leave traces that dry out when they spend a long time in the same area.
-You may also find the remains of dead larvae that have failed to survive with a characteristic black color, or the shells of larvae that have hatched.
+The larvae leave traces that dry up when they spend a long time in the same area.
+You can also find the remains of dead larvae that did not survive with a characteristic black color, or the shells of larvae that did hatch.
 Larval molting is the most obvious sign.

-Finally, when you look at your bags and packages, you will see them sitting there next to the contaminated food.
+Eventually, when you look at your bags and packages, you’ll see them sitting there next to the contaminated food.
 Or in severe cases, you’ll see them in corners of your property where they tend to pile up.
 Disgusting!

-Mealworms, while not a potentially deadly pest, can cause you many health problems, especially if you are afraid of grubs or dirty environments.
+Although mealworms are not a potentially lethal pest, they can cause many health problems, especially if you are afraid of larvae or dirty environments.

 HOW TO ERADICATE A MEALWORM INFESTATION?

-That’s why, as AKL Exterminator, we give you here some combative measures and very useful recommendations to stop these annoying bugs:
+Therefore, as AKL Exterminateur, we will provide you here with some very useful combative measures and recommendations to get rid of these annoying worms:

-- First of all, you need to properly sanitize your belongings, eliminating all sources of spoiled food and places conducive to their reproduction, such as dark, damp and moldy rooms.
-Often, old produce, contaminated food or forgotten bait can be the source of the problem.
+- First, you must thoroughly sanitize your property, eliminating all sources of spoiled food and breeding sites, such as dark, damp and musty rooms.
+Often old produce, contaminated food or forgotten bait can be the source of the problem.

-- If you find mealworms in cabinets and closets, remove all boxes and drawers.
-Vacuum them without hesitation, then seal them in a plastic bag for disposal.
-Remember to cover them tightly so they don’t get out and reinfest.
+- If you find mealworms in cupboards and cabinets, remove all boxes and drawers.
+Vacuum them out without hesitation and then seal them in a plastic bag for disposal.
+Remember to keep them tightly covered so they don’t come out and reinfest.

-- You can heat food and flour wrappers, bags and packages that you think are contaminated to extreme temperatures to kill the larvae and eggs.
+- You can heat packaging, bags and packages of food and flour that you think are contaminated to extreme temperatures to kill the larvae and eggs.
 Or, you can freeze them.

 - Place pheromone traps or apply pesticides for these worms in areas where you store your supplies.
-Trays of sticky substances containing ingredients that attract maggots are usually very effective.
-Or sprays will kill them over time.
+Trays of sticky substances with ingredients that will attract worms are usually very effective.
+Or sprays will eliminate them over time.

 DID YOU KNOW?

-Believe it or not, mealworms can be found in stores and other distributors of products such as fishing bait or packaged to feed other animals (such as reptiles and birds).
-They are sometimes sold in bulk and are often packaged with hormones.
+Believe it or not, mealworms can be found in stores and other distributors of products such as bait for fishing or packaged to feed other animals (such as reptiles and birds).
+They are sometimes marketed in bulk and often come in packages combined with hormones.

-And some people eat them too!
+And there are people who eat them too!
 Mealworms have a proven nutritional benefit.
-In fact, there is as much protein in mealworms as there is in beef for the same mass.
-They have also been proven to contain many nutrients and vitamins.
+In fact, at equal mass, there is as much protein in mealworms as there is in beef.
+They have also been found to contain many nutrients and vitamins.

-So one day, don’t be surprised if you come across a store that offers you a mealworm burger or other dish!
-Plus, raising them is very easy, since they can be fed with fresh oats, wheat, plant waste and fruit.
+So one day, don’t be surprised if you come across a business that offers you a burger made of larvae of these worms or some other dish!
+In addition, their breeding is very easy, since they can feed on fresh oats, wheat, vegetable and fruit waste.